-Kafka was attracted to vegetarianism for health and ethical reasons, interested in the benefits of raw-food diet and involved in anti-vivisection activities.
+Kafka followed vegetarianism for health and ethical reasons, interested in the benefits of the raw-food diet and involved in anti-vivisection activities.
 Moreover, while viewing a fish in an aquarium, he said: “Now I can look at you in peace, I don’t eat you anymore”.

 Singer, Isaac Bashevis (1904 – 1991, Yiddish author, Nobel prize winner)

-He was vegetarian for his last 35 years, on ethical grounds.
-Most importantly, Singer was known for his saying that he was a vegetarian for health reasons – the health of the chicken.”
+He was a vegetarian for his last 35 years, on ethical grounds.
+“I am a vegetarian for health reasons – the health of the chicken.”
 This was his famous saying!